gvogety/udacity-carnd-behavioral-cloning/writeup_report.md

 [image2]: ./images/image_augmentation.png "Augmented Image"

 ## Rubric Points

 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
 ###Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode

-Submission has the following files at the [Github repository](https://A/B)
+Submission has the following files at the [Github repository](https://github.com/gvogety/udacity-carnd-behavioral-cloning)
-* model.py contains generator function to load large amount of data, model definition and training code.
+* model.py Contains generator function to load large amount of data, model definition and training code.
-* drive.py for driving the car in autonomous mode.
+* drive.py For driving the car in autonomous mode.
 This is unmodified.
-* model.h5 containing a trained convolution neural network.
+* model.h5 Contains a trained convolution neural network.
+* video.mp4 Video of sample run on with the trained model on Track 1
-* writeup_report.md This file on [GitHub](https://A/C)
+* writeup_report.md This file on [GitHub](https://github.com/gvogety/udacity-carnd-behavioral-cloning/blob/master/writeup_report.md)

 ####2.
 Submission includes functional code

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5